 You can also recover “unsaved PowerPoint files” by going to File –> Recent –> Recover Unsaved Presentations (see the bottom right corner of the Recent tab).

-Although it is always advised to periodically save your PowerPoint files to avoid any kind of data loss (you can just click CTRL-S often to keep it saved), however if you haven’t been very diligent in saving your work or have suffered from a chance event such as a system crash, then you can use the above mentioned process to recover your lost PowerPoint data.
+It is always advised to periodically save your PowerPoint files to avoid data loss (you can click CTRL-S often to keep it saved).
+However, if you haven’t been very diligent in saving your work or have suffered from a chance event such as a system crash, then you can use the above-mentioned process to recover your lost PowerPoint data.

 If this article was helpful, we encourage you to vote for it or you can subscribe to our free PowerPoint templates newsletter to get updates.